asaashraf/bustub/README.md

 Before submitting your project, run the formatting and code-quality checks specified in the project instructions.

-From the `build` directory:

-    make format
-    make check-lint
-    make check-clang-tidy
+All commands should be run from the root of your private BusTub repository.

+Format your code:

+    cmake --build build --target format

+Run the lint checks:

+    cmake --build build --target check-lint

+Run clang-tidy:

+    cmake --build build --target check-clang-tidy

 Your code must compile and conform to the course formatting and style requirements.